jonathanmedd/PowerCLITools/README.md

 PowerCLITools provides additional functions via a PowerShell module to use with PowerCLI from VMware.

-It is formed from a set of functions that I have built up overtime from consulting experiences in the field and essentially plugs a few gaps in the coverage of PowerCLI.
+It is formed from a set of functions that I have built up over time from consulting experiences in the field and essentially plugs a few gaps in the coverage of PowerCLI.

 **Pre-Requisites**